TakorSK/GestionEtudiant/app/src/main/java/com/pack/uniflow/README.txt

     - Add the Clubs display [Done]
     - Add the posts xml and logic for db [Done]
     - Add the Profile Activity and all of its functions [Done]
+    - Add the Add a Student button Layout and functionality + DB stuff [Done]
     - Add Post Author and Date [Done]

     - Fix the add Student and Uni Layout [Done]